DavidRambo/dnr-hugo/content/portfolio/posters/index.md

 tags: []
 toc: false
 ---
 Over the years, I have designed posters for department events at Duke.
 I've made most with Canva (free, not premium).
 The main constraint is to fit in all the information: event info for the lecture, the seminar, co-sponsors, QR code, and so on.
 Packing it all in while maintaining a pleasing amount of the backdrop image is a fun puzzle.

 ## Srinivas Aravamudan Annual Lectures in Critical Theory

+### 2022: Catherine Malabou

+{{< figure
+  src="malabou-poster.jpeg"
+  alt="Catherine Malabou visit poster"
+>}}

 ### 2019: John Durham Peters